 Official Website: https://code.visualstudio.com/

-According to a report published by State of JS, Visual Studio Code is a popular and widely used JS Code Editor.
+According to a report published by the State of JS, Visual Studio Code is a popular and widely used JS Code Editor.
 Why it is the first choice of developers?
-VS code don’t consume more power of machine resources and you can easily customize to the setup development environment of more than 30 programming languages including PHP, C# and Ruby.
-It is based on Electron platform and created by Microsoft, but you can also use on your Linux or macOS.
+VS code doesn’t consume more power or machine resources and you can easily customize to the setup development environment of more than 30 programming languages including PHP, C#, and Ruby.
+It is based on the Electron platform and created by Microsoft, but you can also use it on your Linux or macOS.

-It is one of the best javascript text editor with Git-support, programmers can easily perform pull, push, or commit directly.
+It is one of the best javascript text editors with Git support, programmers can easily perform pull, push, or commit directly.
 Moreover, there are hundreds of plugins available to get particular functionality and facilitate developers to run their applications in debug mode with its built-in debugger.

 Pros: